 Starting the Ashram

-One night the young Sri Kaleshwar slept in the Hanuman temple on top of the hill in Penukonda.
-That night a star felf from the sky.
-At that time he was in deep meditation asking the question, "Where will I build, oh God?"
-Then a message came.
+One night the young Sri Kaleshwar was meditating in the Hanuman temple on top of the hill in Penukonda.
+He asked the question, "Where will I build, oh God?"
+Within moments a star fell from the sky and a message came.
 "See where the star is falling down."

-Then he came and saw this land.
-But the land was very expensive.
-He had no money at the time.
-He talked with the landowner and said he wanted to start a Shirdi Baba temple.
-The first day he said no, and wanted too much money.
-The following morning he came to Sri Kaleshwar and said he will give it for a minimum price."
-Then the next day, another person came and said he can donate the money to buy the land."
-First Sri Kaleshwar broke a coconut and put to Baba's picture and then the building started.
-Shirdi Baba told Sri Kaleshwar to tell everybody to bring this or that.
+Then he came and saw the land where our ashram now resides -- but the land was very expensive.
+He had no money and so he talked with the landowner and said he wanted to start a Shirdi Baba temple.
+The first day the owner said no, and still wanted too much money.
+The following morning he came to Sri Kaleshwar and said he will sell it for a minimum price.
+A few more days passed and a person came to Sri Kaleshwar and said he would like to donate the money to buy the land.
+Once all the paperwork was complete Sri Kaleshwar broke a coconut and put to Baba's picture and then the building started.
+Shirdi Baba told Sri Kaleshwar to have everybody bring building supplies.
 They'll love to bring the cement, iron, bricks, paints, fans, cots, rose plants and marble.

 But water was a big problem.
-The ground level didn't have much water; they made a pass at drilling a well, then another, then another.
-Then at night Sri Kaleshwar broke a coconut and prayed to Baba, "This is the final point - if it fails, forget your ashram.
+The ground level didn't have much water.
+He drilled for water once, twice, three times but nothing was coming out.
+Finally Sri Kaleshwar broke a coconut and prayed to Baba, "This is the final point - if it fails, forget your ashram.
 There's no water to drink, no water to do the abishek to you."
-Then the water started flowing and Sri Kaleshwar could donate water to the village.
-Because it was a big problem in Penukonda, for thousands of people, there was no water for them to drink.
+Then the water started flowing and it was enough where Sri Kaleshwar could donate some to the village.
+Drinking water was a big problem for thousands of people in Penukonda.

-The negativity came when Sri Kaleshwar started his life in this village and opening the ashram.
-He was also a student in the college and there were a lot of ups and downs.
-Especially eating was a problem.
+The negativity came when Sri Kaleshwar opened the ashram.
+He was also a student in the college and buying food was especially a problem.
 He made a deal with the college canteen that he would pay them once a month or even once every two or three months if he had no money.
-The old woman and man that ran the canteen still come to the ashram and are pure devotees.
+The old woman and man that ran the canteen would come to the ashram as pure devotees.
 He told them, "I can't pay until after three months, you have to take care of me."
-They said, "No problem."
+They said, "No problem.

 Image of Textbox with Image

-The first five or six years of his life in Penukonda were very hard.
-In the beginning, when he had open the ashram, there weren't even doors.
-The first foreigner was a Japanese student.
+The first five or six years of his Ashram life were very hard.
+When he opened the ashram there weren't even doors.
 The ashram people were all really hungry.
-A few vegetables were there so they wanted to make a soup, but there was no rice.
-They had to make some prasadam, but they didn't have any rice.
+A few vegetables were available and they wanted to make a soup, but there was no rice.

-Then from nowhere, the Japanese student came with bananas and a bag of rice.
+Then from nowhere a Japanese student came.
 It was just his first visit and he came with a bag of fruit, some rice, flowers and dakshina.
 Kaleshwar looked at Baba's picture again and said, "Thanks.
 You're the problem then you're the solution."
 Baba creates the problem, and then he gives the solution.

 Image of Textbox with Image